sirn-se/websocket-php/docs/Client.md

 ### HTTP factories

 By default the Client uses a minimal [PSR-7 HTTP message](https://www.php-fig.org/psr/psr-7/) implementation.
-Other (more complete) implementations can be used by setting [PSR-17 HTTP factories](https://www.php-fig.org/psr/psr-17/) on the CLient.
+Other (more complete) implementations can be used by setting [PSR-17 HTTP factories](https://www.php-fig.org/psr/psr-17/) on the Client.

 Set a configured HttpFactory class on the Client.
 ```php